AFixt/meetabl-api/README.md

 ## Accessibility Compliance

-AccessMeet API is designed to support WCAG 2.2 AA/AAA compliance in the following ways:
+meetabl API is designed to support WCAG 2.2 AA/AAA compliance in the following ways:

 1. **Accessible API Responses**: All error messages and user-facing content are designed to be clear and understandable.
 2. **Timezone Support**: Full timezone support ensures appropriate time display for users with disabilities.